nullserve/faaskit/README.md

 _A lightweight functional middleware framework for AWS lambda that stays out of your way and lets you build kick-ass, composable middleware for your lambdas._

 Zero dependencies.
-Functional Interface.
+Functional interface.
 Reusable code.

 ## Table of Contents